Lavish Hope is a ministry for the wives of preachers and ministers to experience rest, spiritual renewal, safe community, and extravagant nurturing.

 After several meetings, the team conceived a ministry FOR women FROM women who understand the unique calling, joys, and difficulties of being married to a preacher or minister.

-Heather Heflin Hodges serves as the Director of Lavish HOPE ministries.
+Dr. Heather Heflin Hodges serves as the Director of Lavish HOPE ministries.
 She is a wife, mother, visual and performing artist, inspirational speaker, and a follower of Christ.
-Heather holds a Bachelor degree in Communication, a Masters in Marriage and Family Therapy, a Masters of Divinity, and has been in ministry alongside her husband for over 20 years.
-She is currently completing a Doctorate in Ministry at ACU with an emphasis in Preaching and the Arts.
-She lives in Dallas, Texas with her husband, Wade, and their two sons Caleb (16) and Elijah (15).
+Heather holds a Bachelor degree in Communication, a Masters in Marriage and Family Therapy, a Masters of Divinity, and a Doctor of Ministry degree.
+She has been in ministry alongside her husband for over 20 years.
+She lives in Dallas, Texas with her husband, Wade, and their two sons Caleb (17) and Elijah (16).
 She is passionate about art in worship and spiritual formation and loves to inspire others to use their own creativity to the glory of God and the beauty of the church.

 To contact Heather email: director@lavishHOPE.org

 Karen Heflin currently serves as a ministry volunteer in youth, worship, and children’s ministry.
 She also volunteers as a mentor for newly arrived refugee families through the International Rescue Committee.
-Karen was a ministry partner for many years with her husband, Houston Heflin, who is now a professor of ministry.
-She works part-time at ACU as the Springboard Program Coordinator for the Griggs Center for Entrepreneurship and Philanthropy.
-Karen is the mama of four daughters and recently celebrated 20 years of marriage to Houston.
+Karen was a ministry partner for 12 years with her husband, Dr. Houston Heflin, who is now a professor of ministry.
+She works at Abilene ISD’s administration building.
+Karen is the mama of four daughters and recently celebrated 21 years of marriage to Houston.

 To contact Karen email: logistics@lavishHOPE.org